MoamiStay/social-media-client/README.md

 *************

-O Eslint, Prettier, Jest test runs on Commit
+O Eslint, Prettier, Jest test runs on Commit</br>
 O Build with Vite and deploy to github pages on push.
 (Workflow must be done manually on Github.)
 O Cypress tests for login, logout and create post.